 However, it’s one of the best SSDs for PC gaming for people stuck with SATA slots.
 If you have an NVMe slot, you can go for similarly priced M.2 SSDs with faster speeds and performance like the Samsung 980 SSD or even the 990 Pro.

-Best NVMe SSDs for gaming
+The Best NVMe SSDs for Gaming

 NVMe SSDs are generally connected to PCIe interfaces on motherboards and come in the M.2 form factor.
 They offer blistering speeds, 4 to 6 times higher than SATA SSDs.
 In some cases, its 10 to 12 times higher when you count modern PCIe Gen 5 options.
 Whenever you hear people praising the game-changing performance of SSDs, they are almost always talking about NVMe devices.